LSSTDESC/skyCatalogs_creator/docs/installation.rst

 The `CernVM file system <https://cvmfs.readthedocs.io/>`_  (cvmfs) is a distributed read-only file system developed at CERN for reliable low-maintenance world-wide software distribution.
 LSST-France distributes weekly builds of the Rubin science pipelines for both Linux and MacOS.
 Details and installation instructions can  be found at `sw.lsst.eu <https://sw.lsst.eu/index.html>`_ .
 The distribution includes conda and skyCatalogs dependencies from conda-forge along with the science pipelines.

+.. _setup_pipelines:

-ejhkcbkthiuitibvdgtejgrgdjhhjdvtflgcglgedglcLoad and setup the science pipelines
+Load and setup the science pipelines
 ++++++++++++++++++++++++++++++++++++

 First you need to setup the science pipelines.
 This involves sourcing a setup file and then using the Rubin *eups* commands to set them up.